ibm-cloud-docs/Cloudant/offerings/bluemix.md

 Information about your usage of provisioned throughput capacity is available in the {{site.data.keyword.cloudant_short_notm}} Dashboard Monitoring tab.
 The **Current Operations** tab shows recent consumption of [provisioned throughput capacity](#provisioned-throughput-capacity) by showing the number of requests that are broken down by reads, writes, and global queries.
 The dotted line represents the peak capacity that is allowed according to the provisioned throughput capacity set for the instance.

+*Current Operations* tab
+- Shows recent consumption of [provisioned throughput capacity](#provisioned-throughput-capacity).

+- Shows the number of requests that are broken down by reads, writes, and global queries.

+- The peak capacity that is allowed according to the provisioned throughput capacity set for the instance is shown by a dotted line in the following screen capture.

 ![Monitoring - Current Operations](../images/monitoring-current_operations.png){: caption="Figure 7.
 Monitoring - Current Operations" caption-side="bottom"}

+*Denied Requests* tab
-The **Denied Requests** tab shows the number of requests that were denied in a given second by showing the response, *429: too many requests.* Requests are denied because they exceed the provisioned throughput capacity that is allocated to the instance.
+- Shows the number of requests that were denied in a given second.

+- Shows the response, *429: too many requests.*

+- Requests are denied because they exceed the provisioned throughput capacity that is allocated to the instance.
 The graphs are broken down by reads, writes, and global queries.

 ![Monitoring - Denied Requests](../images/monitoring-denied_requests.png){: caption="Figure 8.
 Monitoring - Denied Requests" caption-side="bottom"}